-Traumatic life events can cause the child to become ‘stuck’ at a particular level of psychological development for an extended period of time – s/he may, therefore, often seem immature as development was frozen at an earlier stage.
+Traumatic life events can cause the child to become ‘stuck’ at a particular level of psychological development for an extended period – he may, therefore, often seem immature as development was frozen at an earlier stage.

-For example, an eleven year old child who was abandoned by his/her primary carer at age four may throw tantrums similar to those one might expect of a four year old when left with an unfamiliar baby-sitter.
-In other words, s/he may regress behaviorally to the developmental stage at which s/he became frozen.
-Such regressive behavior is a temporary reaction to real or perceived trauma.
+For example, an eleven-year-old child who was abandoned by his/her primary carer at age four may throw tantrums similar to those one might expect of a four-year-old when left with an unfamiliar babysitter.
+In other words, he may regress behaviorally to the developmental stage at which s/he became frozen.
+Such regressive behaviour is a temporary reaction to real or perceived trauma.

 Severe trauma can result in commensurately severe developmental delays.
-For example, a ten year old child who has experienced severe trauma may not yet have developed a conscience (even though a conscience usually develops around the of ages six to eight).
-This does NOT mean that the child is ‘bad’, it is just that s/he has not yet reached the relevant developmental stage.
-This can be rectified by the child identifying with a parent or carer and internalizing that identification.
+For example, a ten-year-old child who has experienced severe trauma may not yet have developed a conscience (even though a conscience usually develops around the of ages six to eight).
+This does NOT mean that the child is ‘bad’; it is just that s/he has not yet reached the relevant developmental stage.
+This can be rectified by the child identifying with a parent or carer and internalising that identification.

-Indeed, if there has been little or no justice or predictability in the child’s life, and s/he is ill-treated for no discernible reason by adults in a position of trust, developing a conscience may not even have been in the child’s best interests.
-In extreme circumstances, for example, it may have been necessary for the child to lie, steal and cheat purely in order to survive; once s/he has learned such behaviors are necessary to his/her very survival, these same behaviors become extremely difficult to unlearn.
+Indeed, if there has been little or no justice or predictability in the child’s life, and he is ill-treated for no discernible reason by adults in a position of trust, developing a conscience may not even have been in the child’s best interests.
+In extreme circumstances, for example, it may have been necessary for the child to lie, steal and cheat purely to survive; once s/he has learned such behaviours are essential to his/her very survival, these same behaviours become extremely difficult to unlearn.

 Below I list some of the main factors that may lead to arrested development.